 As two actions, you create a wall of animated, jagged, and twisted bones at a point within 20 meters for the duration.
 The wall can’t occupy the same space as a creature or object and doesn’t need to be vertical, though it needs a firm foundation.

 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Reflex saving throw.

-On a successful save, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.
+On a success, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.

-On a failed save, a creature takes 4d6 slashing damage and is grappled for the spell’s duration.
+On a failure, it takes 2d8 slashing damage and is grappled for the duration.

 On a success, the target escapes and is no longer grappled by the bones.

 If you maintain your concentration on this spell for its whole duration, the wall becomes permanent and can’t be dispelled.
 Otherwise, the wall disappears when the spell ends.

 You can increase the damage by 1d8 for each additional mana expended.